ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/The Biggest Tech Company on Earth.md

 We therefore know the rules and could understand them better than anyone.
 Our Company valuation and profitability exclusively comes from Human Labour ([[Human Labour is what creates Value]]) (as opposed to IP or resources).

+The investment comes in different forms and from different actors.

+- Consumers
+- Contributors
+- Investors

 _**[[TODO]]: Company vision and culture**_

+COMPANY MISSION: Free workers.
+COMPANY VISION: Sustainably invest in Open Source.

 ##### MVP: Where to get started.